phobos/phobos/README.md

   `.start` -> `.around_consume` [ `#consume` ] -> `.stop`

-### <a name="#usage-producing-messages-to-kafka"></a> Producing messages to kafka
+### <a name="#usage-producing-messages-to-Kafka"></a> Producing messages to Kafka

-`ruby-kafka` provides several options for publishing messages, Phobos offers them through the module `Phobos::Producer`.
+`ruby-Kafka` provides several options for publishing messages, Phobos offers them through the module `Phobos::Producer`.
 It is possible to turn any ruby class into a producer (including your handlers), just include the producer module, example:

 ```ruby
 class MyProducer